emmabostian/building-a-portfolio-with-gatsby/README.md

 ))}
 ```

-7. If we head over to the browser, we should see names of our two blog posts:
+7. If we head over to the browser  and go to the writing page, we should see names of our two blog posts:
 ![Blog data](https://user-images.githubusercontent.com/7671983/63642049-8df99a80-c6b0-11e9-9a1f-9eda58bb0047.png)

 8. Now we want to actually make this data look nice.
 We will create a structure for each blog post with the `blogSquare.js` component.